3 dead, 10 homes buried in Philippine monsoon landslide

 "The rescue effort continues.
 There (were) about 10-15 houses or households in the area."

+Civil defence officials in the region said landslides are fairly rare on Cebu, an elongated island with low hills.

-At the same time, hundreds of rescuers continued a grim effort searching for bodies in the mining area of Itogon in the mountainous north of the Philippines, which was the area worst hit by the typhoon.
+As Thursday's rescue unfolded, efforts continued in the hunt for bodies in the mining area of Itogon in the mountainous north of the Philippines, which was the area worst hit by the typhoon.

+Most of 81 killed in the storm died in landslides in the Cordillera range, which includes Itogon and other mining towns in a region known for gold mining.

-Mangkhut swamped farm fields in the nation's agricultural north and smashed houses when it tore through at the weekend with violent winds and heavy rains.
+Mangkhut swamped fields in the nation's agricultural north and smashed houses when it tore through at the weekend.

-The Philippines's deadliest storm on record is Super Typhoon Haiyan, which left more than 7,350 people dead or missing across the central Philippines in November 2013

-A landslide there on Saturday smashed into dwellings used by small-scale miners, burying dozens of people.
-Most of the 81 people killed in the storm died in that slide and others in the same area.
+Itogon is one of the country's oldest mining hubs, with known gold panning activity stretching back to before the 17th-century Spanish colonial conquest.

+Thousands of people from all over the country still flock to the upland town seeking their fortune in largely unregulated mining, which is accompanied by periodic deadly accidents.